jonnew/cyclops/resources/beta-kit-getting-started-guide.md

   - Slip the toothed washer over the gain dial.
   - Tighten the jam nut on the gain dial's threads until just past finger tight using a pair of needle nose pliers.
-  - __Note:__ Do not over-tighten using a combination spannner or you will strip the threads.
+  - __Note:__ Do not over-tighten using a combination spanner or you will strip the threads.
   - Turn the dial on the front panel _fully counter-clockwise_.
   - Slip the gain knob over the dial with the tick mark pointed slightly below